 It’s also possible that a tiny creature navigated into your duct system and died.
 You can turn off your air conditioner and either give our team or pest control a call to come and remove the animal.

 What can I do?

-Analyze your filter.
-This is a typical culprit for air conditioner odors.
-If it’s been a long time since you’ve swapped your air filter, go ahead and replace it with a brand new one.
-We typically advise changing your filter every three months.
-But it’s also vital to keep in mind other factors that would require you to replace it more often, such as pets in the home or if a family member has allergies or asthma.
+Assess your filter.
+This is a common culprit for air conditioner odors.
+If it’s been a long time since you’ve changed your air filter, replace it with a brand new one.
+We typically suggest changing your filter every two to three months.
+But it’s also key to keep in mind other reasons that would require you to replace it more often, such as pets in the home or if a family member has allergies or asthma.

-If you’ve replaced the filter and it’s not reducing the smell, it’s probably time to reach out for some help.
+If you’ve exchanged the filter and it’s not helping, it’s probably time to call in an expert.
 Especially if it’s been an extended period of time since your last air conditioning checkup.
-The pros can review the situation to see if a thorough cleaning can do the job.
-You may also want to consider having your air ducts cleaned.
-Professional duct cleaners can take a look to see if your indoor air quality would benefit from a proper cleaning.
+Technicians can review the situation to see if a thorough cleaning can do the job.
+You might consider having your air ducts cleaned.
+Professional duct cleaners can take a look to see if your indoor air quality would improve from a proper cleaning.

-If you have concerns about the odors in your home, Street Heating and Cooling can help you assess the situation and talk through possible solutions.
-You should be able to enjoy your cool indoor space in the warmer summer months, without having to suffer with unfavorable odors.
-You can schedule an appointment with us online or give us a shout at 605-206-3915.
+If you have concerns about the odors in your home, Street Heating and Cooling can help you take a look at the situation and chat about possible solutions.
+You should be able to enjoy your cool indoor space during the warmer summer months, without having to suffer with undesirable odors.
+You can book an appointment with us online or give us a shout at 605-206-3915.